Staff and Client Safety is Our Top Priority

 - We are doing as many “open-air” groups as possible outdoors to keep clients at a safe distance and in a setting where there is more airflow, in an environment where individuals are less likely to share contagions.

-- If a client in our facility is meeting dangerously high levels of symptomatology, we will take the following steps:
+- If a client in our facility is displaying COVID-19 like symptoms, we will take the following steps:

 - Immediately isolate the client in our Medical Unit.
 This individual will be provided with a specially designed CDC approved mask, his meals and medications will be brought to him by a member of our staff wearing a CDC approved mask.